Free Performing Arts Classes Grades 2 - 12

 Take a ride on the “A” train to Sugar Hill and discover the many colors, sights, and sounds of the Harlem Renaissance.
 Explore the social culture, music, dance, visual art, literary works, and the people who created them during this time of rich cultural rebirth in New York City’s Harlem neighborhood.
 Travel to a place and time where African-American artistic expression flourished, leaving its indelible impact on American culture and the world.
 Sing, scat, and dance the Lindy Hop and experience one of America’s most phenomenal and celebrated artistic treasures.

 If you want to bop, drop, sizzle, and pop then this is the class for you.
-Join our teaching artist Jaquetta Colson in this exciting dance class and learn some of the basic elements of jazz choreography performed in major musical theater productions.
+Join us for this exciting dance class and learn some of the basic elements of jazz choreography performed in major musical theater productions.
 Students will learn about some of the early pioneers of jazz dance including Bob Fosse, Katherine Dunham, and Jerome Robbins before trying their talents on the floor moving to world-renowned musical excerpts from West Side Story, A Chorus Line, Guys and Dolls, In the Heights, and more!
+(No previous dance experience is necessary; classes can accommodate beginner to advanced levels.)

-Actress and comedienne Jennifer Blaine teaches the many facets of self- presentation through acting fundamentals and improvisation.
-Students and teachers will create characters and work with topics and relevant situations that will help motivate creativity and encourage self-expression while learning cutting-edge theater techniques.
-Experience this new and exciting and innovative addition to the Kimmel Center's educational offerings.
+Explore the many facets of self- presentation through acting fundamentals and improvisation.
+Students and teachers will create characters and work with topics and relevant situations that will help motivate creativity and encourage self-expression while learning exciting theater techniques.
+Experience this innovative addition to the Kimmel Center's educational offerings.

 EDUCATORS OPEN HOUSE FAIR 2017